section-engineering-education/engineering-education/content/articles/android-kotlin-mpandroidcharts-sqlite/index.md

 It models an animal's id, name, total number, average age, and average growth rate in the database.

-#### Step three : Creating a database handler class
+#### Step three: Creating a database handler class
-To handle the database logic, we will create a class called DatabaseHandler that extends the SQLiteOpenHelper class.
+To handle the database logic, we will create a class called `DatabaseHandler` that extends the `SQLiteOpenHelper` class.
 The extended class provides us with methods that enable the manipulation of the SQLite database.
-The database will not be a full CRUD(Create, Read, Update, and Delete) but only CR.
+The database will not be a full CRUD(Create, Read, Update, and Delete) but only CR(Create and read).
 We only need to create the records and then fetch them to populate the charts.

 This handler class will have a [companion object](https://blog.mindorks.com/companion-object-in-kotlin) with constant variables for storing the database, table, and field names.